 As discussed above, one of the signs of stress is not getting proper sleep.
 By not getting enough sleep, you can develop bags under your eyes.
 The eyes become puffy because of the fluid building due to lack of sleep.
 This can be cured by getting good sleep however, it can also become permanent if the sleep cycle remains disturbed.

-Another sign of premature skin aging is related to the eyes, dark circles.
+Another sign of premature aging skin is related to the eyes, and dark circles.
 In stress, the capillaries under the eye can break forming dark circles.
 Again, by reducing stress and dealing with its cause, one can get rid of dark circles but if continued, they too can become permanent.
-While eye creams exist to reduce both the puffiness under the eyes and lightening the dark circles, they are still not as effective as reducing the stress levels.
+While eye creams exist to reduce both the puffiness under the eyes and lighten the dark circles, they are still not as effective as reducing stress levels.

 A sign of aging is wrinkles but stress can cause you to have them before time.
 If you constantly furrow your eyebrows or keep your mouth tight, then wrinkles will form on your face.
-These reactions of the face can be due to something causing you stress.
+These reactions on the face can be due to something causing you stress.
 The stress hormone, Cortisol, breaks down collagen in your skin.
 Therefore, with increased stress, more cortisol is released and less elastin and collagen are re-built.
-Hence, the wrinkles appear because of stress hormone Cortisol breaking down the collagen, leading to premature skin aging.
-While cortisol is one of the direct links with stress leading to premature aging, external factors like lack of sleep and being overworked can equally affect your skin and make it look dull and tired rather than fresh and glowing.
+Hence, forehead wrinkles appear because of the stress hormone Cortisol breaking down the collagen, leading to premature skin aging.
+While cortisol is one of the direct links with stress leading to premature aging skin, external factors like lack of sleep and being overworked can equally affect your skin and make it look dull and tired rather than fresh and glowing.

 Stress does not cause acne but if you do have it, then you will notice acne and pimples also increase under stress.